Physique magazine: References to homosexuality

-A subtle early signal to gay audiences was physique magazines' ubiquitous use of classical Greco-Roman imagery and language.
-This connection was embodied in the names of several publications, including Grecian Guild Pictorial, Apollo, Vulcan, and Young Adonis, as well as the frequent use of Grecian columns and props in photographs.
+A subtle early signal to gay audiences was physique magazines' use of classical Greco-Roman imagery and language.
+This connection was embodied in the names of several publications, including Grecian Guild Pictorial, Apollo, Vulcan, and Young Adonis, as well as the frequent use of Grecian columns and props in photographs, which also served to justify the amount of nudity depicted.

 Even covert textual references to homosexuality were rare in the early years of physique magazines.
 One early example cited by Kenneth Krauss is a 1956 announcement of the marriage of famed physique model Glenn Bishop in Body Beautiful, which joked that "The Broken Hearts chapter of the GLENN BISHOP FAN CLUB will sponsor a mass drowning at Fire Island"—many gay men in the 1950s would have understood this as an inside joke, given the status of Fire Island as a gay hotspot.

 As time went on, some magazines became more daring in their willingness to discuss homosexuality directly.
 The July 1959 issue of VIM included an article titled "Males, Morals & Mores" which offered a measured defense of homosexuality as merely "different", and quoted Alfred Kinsey's study of male sexuality.
-The article warned that homosexuals and readers of physique magazines were being unfairly scapegoated as causes of juvenile delinquency.

-Drum, published by Clark Polak from 1964 was an example of a hybrid format combining physique photography with editorial content devoted to the homophile movement.
+The article warned that homosexuals and readers of physique magazines were being unfairly scapegoated as causes of juvenile delinquency.Drum, published by Clark Polak from 1964 was an example of a hybrid format combining physique photography with editorial content devoted to the homophile movement.
 The circulation of overtly gay magazines increased tenfold between 1965 and 1969.
 The increased acceptability of such publications contributed to the extinction of the physique magazine.